 The posada on this night typically lasts all night long and does not end until Christmas morning.

-The term mariachi refers to an ensemble of musicians who play traditional Mexican music.
+Mariachi refers to an ensemble of musicians who play traditional Mexican music.

 The smaller mariachi ensembles typically incorporate vocalists, two types of guitars, violins and trumpets.